 I discovered ways to make reading more satisfying or to help others find pleasure in reading:

 - Read everything!
 Don’t be choosy.
 If you’re into steamy romances versus non-fiction, get into what you love.
 The purpose here is to create the habit of reading (for now).
 You can expand it later to reading more non-fiction if that’s what you wish.

 - Track your reading.
-My life changed since I started to use Goodreads, track the books I am reading (and be aware if I don’t read enough for example), make book wish lists, a list for what read next (connected to my current focus), and just filling the reading percentage for my books there.
+My life changed when I started to use Goodreads, track the books I am reading (and be aware if I don’t read enough for example), make book wish lists, a list for what read next (connected to my current focus), and just filling the reading percentage for my books there.
 Just checking that is a satisfying action in itself.

 - Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones, by James Clear.

-- My blogpost on changing behaviour with compassionate coaching and intentional change theory
+- My blog post on changing behaviour with compassionate coaching and intentional change theory

 - Pragmatic Thinking and Learning: Refactor Your Wetware, by Andy Hunt

 - Thinking Fast and Slow, by Daniel Kahneman

 - My Goodreads profile: https://www.goodreads.com/user/show/12870991-andreea-visanoiu